Aineasg/Tongfang-RGB-controller/README.md

 The setup script will:
 1. Install the CLI tool to `/usr/local/bin/kbd-rgb`
-2. Install the GUI to `/usr/local/bin/kbd-rgb-gui`
+2. Install the combined GUI to `/usr/local/bin/kbd-rgb-gui`
 3. Install required dependencies for your distribution
 4. Create sudoers rules for passwordless execution
 5. Add shell aliases for easy access